wp-plugins/wp-symposium-toolbar/readme.txt

 3. Ever dreamt of attaching your custom menu to the WP Toolbar ?
 Now your dream comes true...

 == Changelog ==

+= 0.0.17. =

+* CSS issue in the User Menu - hopefully all cases are covered this time...
+* Hide the WP Profile setting to show/hide the Toolbar ("Show Toolbar when viewing site"), when the role cannot see the Toolbar
+* Make the option "add the username to the display name, if different" do what it's supposed to do
+* Option to add the role under the display name, in the User Menu
+* First draft of the file developpers.txt, describing the hooks available so far.

 = 0.0.16. =